rhiot/gitbook/tooling/cmd.md

 ## rhiot scan

-To perform port scanning in your local network and display detected devices, execute a `rhiot scan` command:
+**Available since Rhiot 0.1.3.**  To perform port scanning in your local network and display detected devices, execute a `rhiot scan` command:

     $ rhiot scan
     Scanning local networks for devices...